Easy Creamy Vegan Cheese Sauce

 To make this non-dairy cheese sauce, begin with a saucepan over medium heat.
 Add vegan butter and then flour to create a thick paste.
 Add hot water, coconut aminos, salt, garlic powder, turmeric (for color), and nutritional yeast flakes.
 Stir that all together.

-In the meantime, add the following to a food processor: 1 can of pumpkin puree and 1 can of chickpeas (including the liquid).
+In the meantime, add the following to a food processor: 1 can of pumpkin puree and one can of chickpeas (including the liquid).
 Pulse these two together until smooth.
-Then add this along with a package of vegan cheddar shreds to the rest of the ingredients in the saucepan.
+Then add this, along with a package of vegan cheddar shreds, to the rest of the ingredients in the saucepan.
 Cook until the cheese melts.

 Make This Vegan Cheese Sauce Your Own